In Stock

 Harvesting

-Harvest red currants in early to mid-summer, once berries are firm, bright red, and fully coloured.
-Pick entire trusses for ease and to avoid damaging the fruit.
-Crops begin from the second year, though some plants may take longer to mature.
+Harvest in early to mid-summer, once berries are firm, bright red, and fully coloured.
+For the best flavour, pick fruit about a week after they first turn red.
+Pick entire trusses for ease and to avoid damage.
+Crops typically begin to produce in the second year, although some plants may take longer to mature.
 The berries are excellent for eating fresh or using in baking, jams, jellies, sauces, and drinks.
-They store well in the fridge for a few days or can be frozen immediately for longer-term storage.
+Store in the fridge for a few days or freeze immediately for longer use.

 Pests & Diseases

-Red currants are generally low-maintenance, but occasional issues may occur.
-Monitor regularly and maintain airflow through pruning.
+Red Currants are generally low-maintenance, but occasional issues may arise.
+Regular monitoring and maintaining good airflow through pruning will help reduce problems.

-• Pests: Aphids and red spider mites may occur.
-Birds are also known to target ripening fruit, so consider using netting for protection.
+Pests: Aphids and red spider mites can appear during the growing season.
+Birds are also known to target ripening fruit, so use netting to protect your crop.

-• Diseases: Powdery mildew and rust are the most common fungal problems, especially in humid or crowded conditions.
-Leaf spot can also occur in wetter areas.
-Maintain good airflow, avoid overhead watering, and remove any affected material.
-Organic treatments may be applied if needed.
+Diseases: Powdery mildew and rust are the most common fungal issues, particularly in humid or crowded conditions.
+Leaf spot may occur in wetter climates.
+Ensure good airflow, avoid overhead watering, and remove affected leaves.
+Organic treatments can be used if needed.

 Supplied as a bare-rooted cane.